-The pre-cast opening must be a minimum of 122.7cm or equivalent cross-sectional area and have a minimum effective flue height of 3 metres.
+The pre-cast opening must be a minimum of 16,500mm2 in cross-sectional area and have a minimum effective flue height of 3 metres.
+The flue spigot restrictor must be removed when installing into pre-cast flue applications.
 This appliance has been tested for use in a pre-cast flue block complying with BS EN 1858.
 In accordance with BS EN 1858, pre-cast flues built with directly plastered faces (front or rear) are not correctly installed as to ensure proper operation with any type of gas fire.
 In some instances of this flue construction, temperature cracking of surface plaster may occur through no fault of the appliance.
 An air gap or some form of insulation material should be installed to prevent normal flue temperatures from damaging wall surfaces.

-1.9 HEARTH FITTING
+1.9 HEARTH INFORMATION

-This appliance must only be installed on to a level concrete or noncombustible hearth.
+This appliance must only be installed on to a level concrete or non-combustible hearth.
 The feet must not be removed when installing directly onto a hearth.
-The hearth material must be a minimum thickness of 13 mm with the outer perimeter of the hearth panel at least 50 mm above the floor level, to discourage the placing of carpet or other floor coverings over it.
-The hearth must be fitted symmetrically about the fire opening and have a minimum width of 760 mm and a minimum projection of 350 mm forwards from the fire opening.
+The hearth material must be a minimum thickness of 13 mm with the top surface at least 50 mm above the floor level.
+The hearth must be fitted symmetrically about the fire opening and have a minimum width of 760 mm and a minimum projection of 300 mm forwards from the fire opening.